ewaite/ewaite/README.md

 ## Welcome to my README! :vulcan_salute:
 ### Management
 I am the manager of Product Engineering at Reading Plus.
+To see my thoughts on management, please see ...

+### Cycling

+### Rowing

 <!--
 **ewaite/ewaite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.